ravitejajasti/ravitejajasti/README.md

 ## 🚀 About Me
 I'm an MS in Data Science student at The University of Texas at Dallas.
-I have experience in building and deploying machine learning and deep learning models.
-Furthermore, I completed courses such as Machine Learning Certification by Stanford University and Data Science Certification by Datacamp.
+I have experience in building and deploying machine learning and Natural Language Processing (NLP) models.
+Furthermore, I completed courses such as Python for Data Science (by Datacamp) and Azure Data Scientist (by Microsoft) and Alteryx.

 I have spent more than 300 hours of additional coursework in learning, and these courses were influential in my theoretical understanding of machine learning, deep learning, and data science.
-Later, I began to work on projects ranging from marketng, finance, pharmaceutical, retail, manufacturing and automobile industries.
+Later, I began to work on projects ranging from marketng, finance, retail and automobile industries.
 This portfolio is created to demonstrate a wide range of skills that I possess in solving and tackling machine learning problems.
 Thanks.🙂

 ## 🛠 Skills